easonhan007/lazyman/README.md

 Using following command to make everything running.

 	cd your_project_name
-	lazyman go -f doc
+	lazyman go  # or rspec
-or
-	rspec -f doc

-lazyman go command supports all the rspec options and it is the recommend way.
+Lazyman go command supports all the rspec options and it is the recommend way.

+You can find test report in app/reports folder.
+It is a html file with current time stamp.

 Understand lazyman project structure
 ------------------------------------